 Obviously we are not suggesting that only Indigenous-led environmental initiatives should be funded.
 It’s not logistically possible for 5% of the world’s population to turn the tide of environmental destruction single-handedly.
 But an increasing number of Indigenous-led projects are among the many efforts underway worldwide to preserve, revitalize, and restore the world’s ecosystems.
 Yet, and demonstrably, almost NO grant money supports these efforts.

-Western culture must support Indigenous-led and -implemented initiatives to preserve, revitalize, and restore the Land — because Indigenous-led environmental initiatives work.
-And the world is out of time for anything less than that.
+The time has come for Western culture to support Indigenous-led and -implemented initiatives to preserve, revitalize, and restore the Land — because Indigenous-led environmental initiatives work.
+The world is out of time for anything less than that.

-The next page in this series is Isn’t Free, Prior, Informed Consent Enough?
-Click here to read it.
+The next page in this series is Indigenous Perception.

 (Click here to return to You Are Here.)

 (Click here to return to the main IKhana Fund page.)